 Of course, while Gnoming is going to eventually get your accounts closed and lead to you being gubbed it is not the end of the world.
 Where Gnoming or multi-accounting can cause you untold grief is when you get family or friends involved and you set up accounts for them.

 Money and family/friends dont mix that well.
+I know that from personal experience.
 There will always end up being a row over money or access to accounts etc. Trust me you dont want to end up in small claims courts fighting family and friends over cash.
+I have also seen this happen on the forums.

 There is also the risk of your bank account being closed and or investigated.
 The fact that banks keep a close watch on any suspicious activity and moving large amounts of cash into and out of accounts means it could raise suspicions at the bank.